mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### May
+* Worked on making [Why Use Python?](/why-use-python.html) page specific to that topic now that the [Enterprise Python](/enterprise-python.html) page contains enterprise-y info.
 * New page on the super broad topic of [Data](/data.html) with Python.
   Eventually it'll link to all sorts of data topics such as analysis, visualization and processing.